Group-Willitsch/Tutorial/README.md

 ### GitHub Copilot AI

 As a scholar, Github provides an access to its GitHub copilot AI that can be implemented in an editor such as Visual Studio Code (VSC).
 VSC is a nice editor that I recommend.
-Do not overuse AI, AI is stupid.
+Do not rely naively on AI : AI stupid, AI evil, AI replace you soon.

 ## 10 Introduction to Python